mrHock89/LEARNING-DSA/README.md

 - Calculate in term of `worst` case. case scenario. `Why?` find out it.
 - Avoid contants.
 - Avoid lower value.

+### Space Complexity
+- Big-on(O)
+- SC = Auxiliary Space + Input Space
+- AS = Space that you take to solve the problem
+- IS = The space that you take to store the input
+---
+---
+## Day 3 12th June
+### Patterns
+- For the outer loop count the no of lines
+- For the innter loop, focus on the colums and connect them somwhow to the rows
+- Print them inside the inner for loop
+- Observe symmentry [optional]